8 Best Cheap Restaurants in Toronto

 Address: 6 Cumberland St, Toronto, ON M4W 1J5

-The Boil Bar is the go-to spot for my seafood fix.
-They have been serving various kinds of fresh seafood including shrimp, mussels, clams, crab legs and lobster, and yummy garlic source.
+The Captain’s Boil is the go-to spot for my seafood fix.
+They have been serving various kinds of fresh seafood including shrimp, mussels, clams, king crabs and crawfish, and yummy garlic source.
 The food comes in a plastic bag and you can grab and eat them with your hands, and dump them on the table.

 Located near Sherburne station, this Filipino seafood restaurant is a favorite among locals who crave largely insane portions of seafood for only $15 per person.
 Focusing on authentic Filipino taste and experience, Tinuno serves a variety of seafood with rice and tropical fruit on top of banana leaves.
 Eating at Tinuno is also a really cool experience, as you will dine in a family style – share a huge portion of seafood with your friends, and eat with your hands.